Alrosa says Deal with DRC has "Vast Potential"September 15, 21

 (IDEX Online) - Alrosa is to help revive the only commercial diamond mine in the Democratic Republic of Congo (DRC).

-Alrosa has since signed a memorandum (MOU) of understanding with Bakwanga, known as MIBA, to explore, mine and process diamonds together, according to a Reuters news report.
-The MOU is understood to make no mention of the toxic leak.
+It has signed a memorandum (MOU) of understanding with Bakwanga, known as MIBA, to explore, mine and process diamonds together.
+The company said it had been in discussion with DRC for several years.

 At its peak in 1961 MIBA, the Bakwanga Mining Company, produced 16m carats, but it has been badly hit by two wars, widespread corruption, embezzlement, poor management and infrastructure, crippling debt, unpaid workers' wages and a three-year closure following the 2008 financial crash.
 Current output is estimated at just 500,000 carats a year.